 Sometimes what you need after a night or week of indulgence is a complete reset.
 Papaya seeds can help with maintaining liver health after one too many mulled wines, hot toddies, or glasses of champagne.

 In addition, papaya seeds are also great for digestion because they have the natural enzyme, papain.

 Green smoothies and juices are another option to consider for cleaning out your system.
 They not only help with digestion but replenish you with a variety of helpful and important nutrients.

 Get creative and try your own version of a green smoothie, mixing and matching a few of the best ingredients for digestion, such as pineapples, ginger, parsley, avocados, lemon juice, celery, spinach, flax seeds, and cucumbers.

 Pineapples and papayas are perfect digestion aids due to their natural enzymes in the form of bromelain and papain, respectively.
 They are both important enzymes for breaking down the nutrients that our daily food intake provides us with.

 Focusing on finding the best natural enzymes to help with digestion can provide relief from a variety of health issues.

-A lot of holiday type meals lack a very important piece to a heathy digestive tract - fiber!
-Without fiber your digestive system actually slows down and it takes longer for foods to get through your body.
+A lot of holiday type meals lack a very important piece to a healthy digestive tract - fiber!
+Without fiber, your digestive system actually slows down and it takes longer for foods to get through your body.